 Instructions

-- Crack your eggs into the mixture and pulse for 5 seconds
+- Crack eggs into mixture and pulse 5 seconds

-- Add your ice water and process for 20-30 seconds until the mixture balls up.
-Do not over mix the dough or it will be hard and crunchy instead of light and flaky.
+- Add ice water and process for 20-30 seconds or until the mixture begins to ball up.

 Nutrition